mikf/gallery-dl/docs/options.md

     --config-create             Create a basic configuration file
     --config-status             Show configuration file status
     --config-open               Open configuration file in external application

+## Cache Options:
+    --cache-file PATH           Use PATH as cache file --cache-show MODULE         Show cached values for MODULE (ALL to show all entries, EXP to show only expired entries, VAL to show only valid entries)
+    --cache-clear MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything, EXP to delete only expired values)
+    --cache-vacuum              Clean up the cache database by removing unused space and reorganizing the data to improve performance

 ## Authentication Options:
     -u, --username USER         Username to login with